 print(response)

-We've updated our start_urls with a couple of directory links.
-Further, we've updated our parse() callback with some crawling logic: we find product urls using xpath selector and for each one of them we generate another request that calls back to parse_product() method.
+We've updated our start_urls with the main page containing the product URLs.
+Further, we've updated our parse() callback with some crawling logic: we find product URLs using the XPath selector, and for each one of them, we generate another request that calls back to the parse_product() method.

-With our basic crawling logic complete, let's add our parsing logic.
-For the Producthunt products we want to extract fields: title, subtitle, top tags and score:
+With our basic crawling logic complete, let's proceed with the parsing logic.
+For the products, we want to extract specific fields: title, price, image and description:

-Let's populate our parse_product() callback with this parsing logic:
+Let's populate our parse_product() callback with the equivalent parsing logic:

 Basic Settings